+510.5.6 Wiring.
+The backbone, antenna distribution, radiating, or any fiber-optic cables shall be rated as plenum cables.
+The backbone cables shall be connected to the antenna distribution, radiating, or copper cables using hybrid coupler devices of a value determined by the overall design.
+Backbone cables shall be routed through an enclosure that matches the building's required fire-resistance rating for shafts or interior exit stairways.
 The connection between the backbone cable and the antenna cables shall be made within an enclosure that matches the building's fire-resistance rating for shafts or interior exit stairways, and passage of the antenna distribution cable in and out of the enclosure shall be protected as a penetration per the International Building Code.

 510.5.7 Identification Signs.
-Emergency responder radio coverageenhancement systems shall be identified by an approved sign located on or near the Fire Alarm Control Panel or other approved location stating "This building is equipped with an Emergency Responder RadioEnhancement Coverage System.
+Emergency responder radio coverage systems shall be identified by an approved sign located on or near the Fire Alarm Control Panel or other approved location stating "This building is equipped with an Emergency Responder Radio Coverage System.
 Control Equipment located in room (insert information provided by owner)".

-A sign stating "Emergency Responder Radio Enhancement Coverage System Equipment" shall be placed on or adjacent to the door of the room containing the main system components.
+A sign stating "Emergency Responder Radio Coverage System Equipment" shall be placed on or adjacent to the door of the room containing the main system components.

 510.6 Maintenance.

-The in-building, emergency responder radio coveragecommunication enhancement system shall be maintained operational at all times in accordance with Sections 510.6.1 through 510.6.4.
+The emergency responder radio coverage system shall be maintained operational at all times in accordance with Sections 510.6.1through 510.6.47.

 [WS]510.6.1 Testing and proof of compliance.
-The owner of the building or owner's authorized agent shall have the in-building, two-way emergency responder radiocommunication coverage system inspected and tested annually or where structural changes occur including additions or remodels that could materially change the original field performance tests.
+The owner of the building or owner's authorized agent shall have the emergency responder radio coverage system inspected and tested annually or where structural changes occur including additions or remodels that could materially change the original field performance tests.
 Testing shall consist of the following items (1) through (7):

-1. In-building coverage test as required by the fire code official as described in Section 510.5.34 "Acceptance test procedure" or 510.6.1.1 "Alternative inbuilding coverage test".
+1. In-building coverage test as required by the fire code official as described in Section 510.5.3 "Acceptance test procedure" or 510.6.1.1 "Alternative in-building coverage test".